18kimn/blog/src/routes/writing/data-websites/index.md

 does -- it's not even limited to animations alone.
-But laying just underneath that simple appearance is an extremely valuable offering -- a consistent timing API, and effectively asynchronous code.
+But laying just underneath that simple appearance is an extremely valuable offering -- a consistent timing API, and what is effectively asynchronous code.

-Asynchronous animations are useful and necessary because they allow your animation cycles to run at the same time as all of your other site's interactions, without interfering with them in any way.
+Asynchronous animations are useful and necessary because they allow your animation cycles to without interfering with your site's other functionality, from scroll behavior to button clicks.
 You probably hate it when you can't click a button on a screen for some reason, or when clicking it doesn't do what it usually does -- that's often because code that could be asynchronous isn't, and the browser has to finish that non-asynchronous task before it could respond to the button press.

 You can actually build your own asynchronously-run chains simply with a bit of `async` or `Promise` syntax.
 But the